-Every student must register for IPHS 698; it is recommended that students do so in their last semester.
+Every student must register for IPHS 698, typically in the student's last semester.
 The capstone may be based on a variety of activities (e.g. field practicum, independent study, research project).
 Capstone requirements differ by division.
-For capstone experience and capstone product requirements by division, please refer to specific division sections in this handbook.
+For capstone experience and capstone product requirements by division, please refer to the specific divisional section in this handbook.